 Why You'll Love This Recipe

-Accessible, pantry ingredients: This teriyaki sauce recipe has minimal ingredients, most of which you probably already have.
-These pantry staples for Chinese cooking are a great starting point for a fully stocked pantry, especially if you enjoy making your favorite takeout recipes at home.
+Accessible, pantry ingredients: This teriyaki sauce uses simple ingredients you likely already have on hand.
+These pantry staples for Chinese cooking are a great foundation, especially if you love recreating your favorite takeout dishes.

-Great use for chicken thighs: Chicken thighs are usually less expensive than chicken breasts, making this recipe budget-friendly and great for feeding a crowd.
+Great use for chicken thighs: Chicken thighs stay juicy on high heat and are usually more affordable than chicken breasts, making this recipe budget-friendly and perfect for feeding a crowd.

 Ingredient Notes

-- Brown sugar: Light or brown sugar will work for the marinade.
+- Brown sugar: Adds sweetness and shine.
+Light or dark brown sugar both work well.

 A full list of ingredients with measurements is located on the recipe card, below.